 Structuring projects for success

-Upfront and early (in the project and engineering life-cycle) investment in structuring, planning and analysis plays a key role in the reduction of project-related risks, and hence in enabling the success of projects and engineering applications.
+Upfront and early (in the project, PPP and engineering life-cycle) investment in structuring, planning and analysis plays a key role in the reduction of project-related risks, and hence in enabling the success of projects and engineering applications.
 This approach is also often referred to as “front-end loading” of a project.
 It is important to interrogate a broad perspective (“big-picture” view) as part of the process.
 This facilitates a holistic and coherent process and associated outputs.

 - Poor risk analysis and management, including poor or unrealistic allocation of risk and management thereof.